New initiatives and resources in the Michigan Good Food Movement

 Progress in the Michigan Good Food movement was documented in the October 2014 Report Card distributed at the Summit, which also announces a new MI Good Food Charter Shared Measurement Project to develop strategies for the further assessment of progress towards the six goals of the charter over the next 15 months.
 The goal of this new initiative is to identify, prioritize and agree on a set of shared metrics to be gathered throughout the state to provide a more complete understanding of the impacts of the good food work conducted across Michigan.

 Another new initiative to support the Michigan Good Food Movement is the MI Good Food Fund, a new public-private partnership loan and grant fund intended to benefit underserved communities throughout Michigan.
 It plans to support projects across the food value chain, including processing, distribution, marketing, retail and other food entrepreneurship projects.
 The goals are to expand access to healthy food and drive economic development and job creation.
 This initiative is grounded in the Good Food Charter and intends to serve as its financing vehicle to accelerate progress against its goals.
-These goals include providing 80% of Michigan residents with access to affordable, healthy food with 20% coming from Michigan by 2020.
+These goals include providing 80 percent of Michigan residents with access to affordable, healthy food with 20 percent coming from Michigan by 2020.

 The new Michigan Food Hub Network Case study, just released this week, outlines the role of the Michigan Food Hub Network as a learning community that helps Michigan food hubs meet their business goals by working with public and private partners, which further supports the Michigan Good Food Movement.
 A food hub is a centrally located facility with a business management structure facilitating the aggregation, storage, processing, distribution and/or marketing of locally/regionally produced food products.
 Food hubs can create opportunities for developing effective and efficient ways to supply healthy food to low-income communities, which is a key element of the food access goal in this local food systems work.